dev-dyl/dev-dyl/README.md

 - 👀 I’m interested in exploring carrer opportunites in product development in the e-commerce space.
 - 🌱 I’m currently finishing up my B.S. of Software Engineering from Western Governers University.
 - 🤝 I'd love to provide assistance with product backlog refinement for any non-profit projects.
-- 📫 You can reach me at dylan+contactme@dev-dyl.com
+- 📫 You can reach me at dylanleeone (at) gmail.com

 <!---
 dev-dyl/dev-dyl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.